LeonamLoureiro/FrontEnd-1-Notifications-page-coding/README.md

 In this project, items such as directing links to other pages were not considered, nor triggers that made a notification receive the unread style and nor other things like that.

+## Contact me

+I'm always looking to improve my skills and it's always nice to talk about web development.

+To reach me, contact me by email leonamloureiro1@gmail.com or [Linkedin](https://www.linkedin.com/in/leonamloureiro/):